Alexander-T-Moss/Small-Area-Flow-Comp/TestingAssets/README.md

 Top Fill Pattern: Monotonic Lines (Unconnected although the flow comp may compensate for connected lines!)
 Top/Bottom Layer Count: 5
 ```
+However feel free to use your own settings during the testing (the ones above are an optional guide)

 # BETA Test Objectives